-A show about why we love what we love
+A show about why we love

 How do celebrities truly connect with their fans?
 For some, it's by oversharing on social media.
 For others, it's through a podcast.
 But the medium matters less than the message these days — what counts is authenticity.
 On this week's episode, Ross goes deep with Charlamagne Tha God, host of The Breakfast Club and Uncommon Sense on MTV2, about the power of radical honesty in a era when everyone is putting their most polished self forward.

 Think of your favorite TV show.
 Now, think about its theme song.
 Can you feel that little pang in your heart?
 This week on Fan Club, Ross tries to figure out how TV theme songs burrow their way into your subconscious.
 He talks with neuroscientist Dr. Kimberly Clark of Dartmouth about how just experiencing South Park’s opening title sequence affects its fans’ brains, and then interviews Shelly Palmer, who’s written some of the world’s catchiest and most memorable jingles.
 (Here’s a hint: Meow!)